The Planet Plays

 A series of nine interconnected stories that together form a new mythology exploring humanity in the context of climate change.

 In 1780 England, William Herschel and his sister Caroline are building homemade telescopes in an attempt to reach the future and an uncatalogued star.
 In the future on the trash planet Uranus, two siblings are traveling backwards in time in an attempt to re-collect everything they have ever thrown away.
-A tale of family and progress inspired by contemporary problems of consumerism, Grimms’ Hansel and Gretel, and the ancient Greek origin story.
+A tale of progress and consumerism inspired by Grimms’ Hansel and Gretel, and the ancient Greek origin story.
 MORE HERE

 On the morning of his birthday, an employee of Enrich Water Co. hears the voice of a dying god in his bottle of water, and soon finds himself transforming into a fish.
 Meanwhile, a young woman undertakes a journey across the warming ocean to find her lost brother.
 A tale inspired by H.C.
 Andersen’s The Little Mermaid and The Snow Queen exploring sacrifice, sea level rise, and the world water crisis.
 MORE HERE

 In 1780 Danbury, Connecticut, Zoe Benedict has stumbled upon a process by which to make hats using a nitrate of mercury.
 Renewed with revolution and purpose, Zoe launches the first American hatting industry.
 Business goes mad-- but so does Zoe, as the mind of the man and the environment of Connecticut turn toxic.
-An adventure based on Lewis Carroll’s Alice stories, Danbury legend, and the problem of irreversible contamination.
+An adventure based on Lewis Carroll’s Alice stories, Danbury legend, and the legacy of heavy metal contamination.
 MORE HERE

 Jack and Rhea have inherited a farm.
 Newly 30 and newly wed, their bucolic way of life is a welcome change, until three mysterious seeds put the fate of the farm —and their marriage— at stake.
 Now the couple must piece together the past in order to make peace with the future.
 A riff on the myth of Kronos, Jack and the Beanstalk, genetic agriculture, and our contemporary relationship to food.
 MORE HERE